megatops/ets2_lcd_dashboard/README.md

 ## Forza Data Out Setup

 Refer [Forza Motorsport "Data Out" Documentation](https://support.forzamotorsport.net/hc/en-us/articles/21742934024211-Forza-Motorsport-Data-Out-Documentation) to setup the Data Out feature in Forza.
-Ensure to assign a static IPv4 address for ESP32-C3 in your router (typically in the DHCP reservation settings) to receive the telemetry data packets.
+Ensure to assign a static IPv4 address to the dashboard in your router (typically in the DHCP reservation settings) to receive the telemetry data packets.
 The default port is `8888`.

 If you are playing Forza on Windows, the setup will be more complicated than Xbox.
 The Windows version can only send data to the localhost address `127.0.0.1` (other IPs will not work).
-So you have to use an UDP forwarder to forward the data packets to the ESP32-C3.
+So you have to use an UDP forwarder to forward the data packets to the dashboard.

 Here are some tested open source UDP forwarders: